jheel2006/Communications-Lab/30MFF_Website/README.md

    - Created CSS styles to enhance the visual appeal and readability of the content.

 3. **Interactive Elements:**
-   - Incorporated elements like a carousel at the beginning of the site as well as the ability to learn more details about the sleep tips.
+   - Incorporated elements like a carousel at the beginning of the site as well as the ability to learn more details about the sleep tips by linking to articles on other websites.
    - Ensured smooth transitions and an interactive interface for users to navigate through the content, especially by using different colours from the colour scheme (Example: changing the colour when the mouse arrow hovers over a sleep tip).

 4. **Testing:**